COWPlanning/COWP.github.io/README.md

-# Homepage for Paper titled "Robot Task Planning and Situation Handling in Open Worlds"
+# Homepage for Paper titled "Integrating Action Knowledge and LLMs for Task Planning and Situation Handling in Open Worlds"